The Dangers of Diet Culture and the Rise of Diet Trauma

 I'm sure you have noticed this yourself.
 How many times have you lost and gained the same 20-30 pounds over the last 20 years?
 If you are like me, at least 40 times over and over again!

-The scientific evidence is clear: diets don't work.
-In fact, they can do more harm than good, by slowing down our metabolism and making it even harder to lose weight in the future (Bray & Ryan, 2002; Sumithran, Prendergast, Delbridge, Purcell, Shulkes, Kriketos, & Proietto, 2013).
+The science is clear that diets don't work and can do more harm than good by slowing down our metabolism and making it even harder to lose weight in the future (Bray & Ryan, 2002; Sumithran, Prendergast, Delbridge, Purcell, Shulkes, Kriketos, & Proietto, 2013).

 Breaking the Cycle of Diet Trauma: A Weight Loss Mindset Course